 Section 303.
 Eligible projects

-To be eligible for funding, a Capital Improvement Project must be an integral part of, or necessary for the development of, either a Qualifying Infill Project or housing designated within a Qualifying Infill Area.
+To be eligible for funding, a Capital Improvement Project must be an integral part of, or necessary for the development, of the Qualifying Infill Project(s) identified in the application.

+To be eligible for funding, all applications must include a Qualifying Infill Project, including those Qualifying Infill Projects used to establish the eligibility of a Qualifying Infill Area.

 The Qualifying Infill Project or Qualifying Infill Area must meet all of the following conditions: